 When you’re preparing for the 2018 tax season, you should take these 8 tax benefits for seniors into account.
 And of course, it’s always best to check with a professional if you have any questions about your specific tax situation.

 1. Medical and Dental Expenses.
 Due to recent tax changes, for the 2017 and 2018 tax years you will be able to deduct medical and dental expenses for amounts over 7.5% of your Adjusted Gross Income (AGI).
 Beginning January 1, 2019, that amount will raise to 10% of your AGI.

 Taxpayers can deduct health insurance premiums, including Medicare premiums, long-term care insurance premiums, prescription drugs, medical transportation, nursing home care and other out-of-pocket healthcare expenses.
-Prepaid medical costs, such as the portion of any lump sum entry fee and monthly fee attributable to medical care paid by retirement community residents, are also deductible.
+Prepaid medical costs, such as the portion of any lump sum entry fee and monthly fee attributable to medical care paid by retirement community residents, are also deductible on your 2017 taxes.

 2. Capital Gains from Selling Your House.
+If you’ve recently sold a house, you’ll likely benefit from a tax break for the sale of your home.
 If you lived in your house for at least 2 of the 5 years before you sold it, up to $250,000 of the profit ($500,000 for married taxpayers filing jointly) is not taxable.
 If you profited less than $250,000 ($500,000 for couples), you will only have to report the sale if you receive a Form 1099-S from your real estate broker.